penguino118/gd-giogio-modloader/README.md

 If it's something else, please enable EE and IOP console logging and turn on the Log Window in PCSX2, then restart the game and report what it says.

 ### Game starts, but no mods seem to have been applied
 Make sure that the host fileloading cheat is enabled, since otherwise it'll load files from the .ISO set under `Disc Path` in the game settings.
+You can confirm this by turning on EE and IOP console logging and then checking the console log as the game runs.
+If the modloader is properly activated, it should be printing when it does or doesn't find local mod files to load.

 ### Mod Loader says the CRC changed?